Victoria and Albert Museum

 Radiocoms has recently completed the phasing in of a brand new digital radio system at the Victoria and Albert Museum.

 Radiocoms has supplied and maintained the Museum’s radio equipment for the past eight years and as part of its consultancy began discussing the benefits of digital with the V&A’s visitor services team and the benefits it will bring.

-The Mototrbo system’s Time-Divisional Multi Access (TDMA) technology has provided double the channel capacity which has given the V&A the ability to seamlessly provide service to a variety of radio user groups and sub groups where it previously did not have the spectrum.
+The Mototrbo system’s Time-Divisional Multi-Access (TDMA) technology has provided double the channel capacity which has given the V&A the ability to seamlessly provide service to a variety of radio user groups and subgroups where it previously did not have the spectrum.
 The increased number of user groups has allowed the V&A to reduce the amount of radio traffic overheard by the general public.

-The V&A, like many organisations was keen to ensure they were able to provide an improvement on its current system whilst minimising its expenditure.
+The V&A, like many organisations, was keen to ensure they were able to provide an improvement on its current system whilst minimising its expenditure.
 Radiocoms’ consultative approach allowed the V&A to consider various options on how the system could be phased in without affecting its operations; by programming the digital radio handsets in analogue mode the handsets could be gradually introduced.
-Radiocoms supplied the Motorola DP4000 hand portable which was the first handset by Motorola which allowed 5 tone in analogue mode, this was critical in operating with the existing equipment.
+Radiocoms supplied the Motorola DP4000 hand portable which was the first handset by Motorola which allowed 5-tone in analogue mode, this was critical in operating with the existing equipment.

-With the launch of the DP4000 series hand portable, Terry Staff, Radiocoms’ account manager for the V&A immediately introduced the new handsets to the Museum which was experiencing a large amount of failures of its existing analogue equipment.
+With the launch of the DP4000 series hand portable, Terry Staff, Radiocoms’ account manager for the V&A immediately introduced the new handsets to the Museum which was experiencing a large number of failures of its existing analogue equipment.